brunoasm/varKoder_development/varKoder_tests/Malpighiaceae+Chrysobalanaceae/traditional_barcodes/README.md

+# Traditional DNA barcode

-# This folder contains scripts and results to use traditional plastid and ITS barcodes for taxon identification
+This folder contains scripts and results to use traditional plastid and ITS barcodes for taxon identification